waibazen/employee-churn-analysis-prediction/README.md

 I tried two different models:

-A)Logistic Regression – Baseline for the model B)Random Forest – without feature engineering the data, I thought that this would be a good fit.
+A)Logistic Regression – Baseline for the model

+B)Random Forest – I thought that this would be a good fit for it gives feature importance.

 # Model performance
 The Random Forest model r outperformed the logistic regression on the test and validation sets based on our business rule: